Mrestof/dotfiles/readme.txt

 1. create all needed users

 for users (root, mrestof):
-1. add all custom executables to '~/.local/bin/'. [u]
+1. all custom binaries are in dotfiles user bin dir, added to PATH with zshrc.
   - personal custom
   - luke smith's statusbar tools and other bins
   - external: wlprop, 0x0, etc...